-If you're looking for a frugal, easy way to make your garden urban chic, try growing edamame.
-Edamame (Glycine max / Faboideae) are young, green soybeans popular in Asian cooking which are as easy to grow as good ol' bush beans and even easier to prepare.
+If you’re looking for a frugal, easy way to make your urban garden chic, it’s time to learn how to grow edamame.
+Edamame (Glycine max / Faboideae) are young, green soybeans popular in Asian cooking which are as easy to grow as good ol’ bush beans and even easier to prepare.
 Just boil, salt and snack!

 How to Grow Edamame: Planting Tips

 While growing edamame is by no means hard (and even newbie gardeners are usually able to produce a steady crop their first growing season), there are a few tips you can follow to practically guarantee big bushes bursting with soybeans:

 - Grow edamame in full sun, preferably in a spot where they will not shade other plants.

 - Plant edamame seeds when soil is at least 55° F. The cooler the soil, the longer edamame seeds take to germinate.
 And the cooler it is, the less likely seeds are to germinate at all.

 - Plant soybean seeds in loose, loamy, well-draining soil, and water moderately.
 Overwatering can cause seeds to rot before and during germination.